alta-lang/alta/docs/stdlib/libc.md

-# `libc` module - Alta Standard Library
+# `libc` package - Alta Standard Library
-This modules declares most of the functions, structures, types, constants, and variables from the C99 standard library.
+This package declares most of the functions, structures, types, constants, and variables from the C99 standard library.

 If a declaration is missing, it's most likely because it's not relevant to or usable in Alta (e.g. `va_start` and `va_end`, `iso646.h`, etc.).